There is a competitive, moral and financial imperative for schools and MATs to build a culture where staff really matter.

 Each of these include specific ‘moments of truth’ that add to your view of an organisation, meaning you might think “I can’t wait to be a part of it”, or “I wouldn’t touch them with a barge pole”.

-Of course, thirty-five years ago things were a little different (though we don’t yet know the impact of the current pandemic) – higher unemployment, less choice, and information wasn’t easily available.
+Of course, thirty-five years ago things were a little different (though we don’t yet know the longer-term impact of the current pandemic) – higher unemployment, less choice, and information wasn’t easily available.
 Times have changed!
-It’s a highly competitive labour market, and any workload, budgets, and mental health issues are immediately known by the public.
+It’s a highly competitive labour market, limited availability in key subjects, and workload, budgets, and mental health issues are known by prospective applicants.
 Schools and MATs are fighting to recruit and retain the best staff from a shrinking pool.

 Get the ‘moments of truth’ right for your school and you build staff engagement, improve loyalty, increase retention, reduce stress and raise student outcomes.
 Get them wrong…and I don’t need to spell out what happens!